grenadilla/fbla-app/README.md

 Many templates have `{% extends "base.html" %}` as their first line. base.html includes all the required javascript and CSS files, and defines the navigation bar at the top of each page.
 By creating a base template from which all other templates are descended from, a large navigation bar will not have to be redefined in each template.

+### Database queries
 Near top of the views file is this line: `from app import models, db`.
 Database queries and changes are done using the models file and db (database) file respectively.
 Queries are done using SQLAlchemy, and take the form `object = models.Class.query.filter_by(attribute=some_value).first()`.
 New data can be added simply by creating a new instance of the class, adding to the session, and committing to the database:

     object = models.Class(attribute=some_value)
     db.session.add(object)
     db.session.commit()

+Database queries are done in SQLAlchemy either using the form:

+    users = models.User.query.filter_by(total_fines = 0).all()

+Or:

+    users = models.User.query.filter(models.User.total_fines == 0).all()

+The second form has much more versatility than the first, such as being able to use less than and greater than and various SQLAlchemy functions.